2326gpsi10samuellemos-jpg/Calculator-In-Python/README.md

 - Console application

 ## How to Run
 1. Clone this repository
-2. Navigate to the project folder (`cd calculadora-erasmus`)
-3. Run the calculator: `python calculadora.py`
+2. Run the calculator: `python calculadora.py`
-4. Follow the instructions in the terminal.
+3. Follow the instructions in the terminal.
 Type `sair` to exit

 ## Purpose
 This project demonstrates my ability to: